encrypt2370/m2j/README.md

 # m2j
 *Work in Progress*

-Side Projct to learn AHK
+Side Project to learn AHK